API Documentation

 -H "x-openai-key: $OPENAI_KEY" \

-data: {"choices":[{"delta":{"content":"!"},"index":0}]}
+data: {"choices":[{"delta":{"content":"Last"},"index":0}]}

-data: {"choices":[{"delta":{"content":" How"},"index":0}]}
+data: {"choices":[{"delta":{"content":" time"},"index":0}]}

-data: {"choices":[{"delta":{"content":" can"},"index":0}]}
+data: {"choices":[{"delta":{"content":" we"},"index":0}]}

-data: {"choices":[{"delta":{"content":" I"},"index":0}]}
+data: {"choices":[{"delta":{"content":" talked"},"index":0}]}

-data: {"choices":[{"delta":{"content":" help?"},"index":0}]}
+data: {"choices":[{"delta":{"content":" about"},"index":0}]}

 data: {"choices":[{"delta":{},"finish_reason":"stop","index":0}]}

-curl -G "https://www.mnexium.com/api/v1/chat/history/list" \
+history:readsubject_idrequiredlimitcurl -G "https://www.mnexium.com/api/v1/chat/history/list" \

 -H "x-mnexium-key: $MNX_KEY" \